Environmental impact of bitcoin: Noise pollution

 Field measurements around several large U.S. bitcoin mines show steady background sound in nearby residential areas commonly in the mid-30s to low-50s dBA, with higher levels closer to the mining facility.
 A 2024 consultant study commissioned by Hood County, Texas, measured background levels ranging from 35–53 dBA and recorded a maximum around 59 dBA at two neighborhood locations, while measurements near the site ranged 60–65 dBA.
 Separately, a 2022 Washington Post investigation that logged ~19,750 one-minute readings outside homes near a North Carolina cryptomine found sound levels above 55 dBA in 98% of readings and above 60 dBA in over 30% of readings.
 Mitigation approaches reported by operators and consultants include acoustic barriers, equipment enclosures, optimized fan controls, and immersion cooling; however, effectiveness and adoption vary by site.

 Water footprint

-According to a 2023 non-peer-reviewed commentary, bitcoin's water footprint reached sigfig 1,573.7 in 2021, due to direct water consumption on site and indirect consumption from electricity generation.
+According to a 2023 commentary in Cell Reports Sustainability, bitcoin's water footprint reached sigfig 1,573.7 in 2021, due to direct water consumption on site and indirect consumption from electricity generation.
 The author notes that this water footprint could be mitigated by using immersion cooling and power sources that do not require freshwater such as wind, solar, and thermoelectric power generation with dry cooling.

-As of 2025, an investigation by The Texas Observer reported that a bitcoin mining facility in Corpus Christi, Texas, used approximately 127,500 gallons of fresh water per day, based on municipal billing data.